 Mac is a third-year undergraduate at the University of Oregon studying Planning, Public Policy, and Management, with minors in Legal Studies and Nonprofit Administration.
 Last summer, Mac interned with the Law Office of Erin Robinson in which he was working with reproductive rights and adoption law in a small practice handling a large and dynamic caseload.
 While his hands-on experience in human rights is always evolving, Mac's eagerness to learn and collaborate with his community underscores his commitment to making a meaningful impact.

-Office of Distinguished Scholarships
+or the Office of Distinguished Scholarships.

 2023 University of Oregon OCHR Contingent